-This recommendation will NOT be implemented because each agency that serves water already prepares an Urban Water Management Plan and updates it every five years.
+This recommendation does not directly apply to YLWD since the municipal planning agency is the City of Yorba Linda.
+However, it should be noted that YLWD is the respective water agency and prepares an Urban Water Management Plan and updates it every five years.
 In addition, MET prepares an UWMP, its IRP and updates and its Water Supply Outlook periodically.
+The CEQA process also provides YLWD the opportunity to provide comments on developments.
 Collectively, these documents provide what has been suggested.
 For new developments of greater than 500 units, a Water Supply Assessment must be completed - this is existing law.
-In addition, the water community measures performance (supplies vs. demands), and as we move forward we will be able to make adjustments in the process.
-However, complying with the Grand Jury request for every municipal planning agency would be a duplication of efforts and ineffective in accomplishing the goal of the recommendation.
+In addition, the water community measures performance (supplies vs. demands) as we move forward and will be able to make adjustments in the process.